-Array A Subscript Format A(D1) A(D1,D2) A(D1,D2,D3) A(S1) A(S1,S2) A(S1,S2,S3) D1, D2, and D3 are integer constants used in the DIMENSION statement.
-S1, S2, and S3 are subscripts used with subscripted variables.
+Array A Subscript Format

+A(D1) A(D1,D2) A(D1,D2,D3)

+in the DIME D3 are integer constants used NSION statement.
+S1, S2, and cripts used with subscripted

 The address of the first variable in the array is placed in the argument list.
 To retrieve any other variables in the array, the displacement of the variable, that is, the distance of a variable from the first variable in the array, must be calculated.
 The formulas for computing the displacement (DISPLC) of a variable for one, two, and three dimensional arrays are